 Traditional approaches to resource assessment that employ multiple meteorological (met) towers can be costly, and usually do not measure the wind above turbine hub height.
 To reduce uncertainty at an affordable cost, we often advocate a mix of towers and remote sensing instruments.

-Lidar (laser interferometry and ranging) systems emit pulses or beams and record the timing and frequency shifts of the backscattered signal.
+Lidar (light detection and ranging) systems emit pulses or beams and record the timing and frequency shifts of the backscattered signal.
 Typical lidar systems used for wind resource assessment measure the wind up to about 200m above the sensor.
 Side-scanning systems with ranges up to a few kilometers are also available.

 However, because of continuing concerns regarding the calibration of these instruments against standard anemometers, they are not yet widely used as the sole source of wind resource data.